philanderson888/course-notes/Web-11-Javascript-NodeJS.md

 		deploy to server

 		and run test cases when you change a file to name a few.
 	At its bare core it does file manipulation (mkdir, reads, write, copy), print messages and helper methods to organize and configure multiple tasks.
 It takes care of differences among Operating Systems for you.
 However, the real power comes in with the number of available plugins ready to use.
 Usually named grunt-contrib-*.
-Let's start from scratch!
+Lets start from scratch!

 RUNNING GRUNT FROM SCRATCH